gnello/in-memory-file-storage-server/README.md

                               If N is specified, send N files of DIRNAME to the Server.
   -W FILE1[,FILE2...]
 Send any given FILE/s to the Server.
-  -D DIRNAME                  Store the files trashed by the Server into DIRNAME.
+  -D DIRNAME                  Store the files evicted from the Server into DIRNAME.
                               It must following a -w or -W option.
   -r FILE1[,FILE2...]
 Read FILE/s from the Server.
   -R [N=0]                    Read all files stored on the Server.